tjarosz-stdair/Prophet21Tools/TransferManifest/readme.md

    * Select your source and destination locations and click "apply" at the top of the panel.
 3. Print, email or export your report.
 4. The driver should hand-complete the blank fields at the top of the manifest.
 When fully completed, it should fullfil DOT manifest requirements (do your own research to ensure compliance).

+## Modifications

+You may have a better method to identify which transfers are ready for manifesting.
+In that case, you should modify the sql function to pull only the lines you identiry by your custom method.
+Just know, transfers are kind of tricky and unique to each business.
+Be careful about the criteria you use to identify what should to on the manifest.

+Some possible changes:
+1. Create a custom field on the transfer so that you can specify some kind of unique shipment ID number.
+Then you would tag your transfers by the shipment ID and that would also allow you to run manifests in the past.
+2. You may be able to use the transfer required date or scheduled date to identify the manifest lines.
+Be cautious of using shipment date becasue you may ship a transfer when it was picked and that may not be the same day that you actually transfer the shipment.
+(For example, we ship to branch 20 on Tuesday.
+But we may pick and ship the transfers on Mondy.
+But some last minute transfers may be picked Tuesday morning.
+And, we may have already started pulling transfers for the next day.)